 with lv.Items.Add do begin

 It’s that simple to list down the detected Bluetooth devices in your machine and access its properties with less code.
-Use this MiTeC component suite and get the job done quickly rather spending time in understanding low level Microsoft interfaces to detect the Bluetooth devices.
+Use this MiTeC component suite and get the job done quickly rather than spending time understanding low-level Microsoft interfaces to detect Bluetooth devices.